arpit-agr/v2-arpit-codes/src/notes/text-underline-offset.md

 As per [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/text-underline-offset):

 > `text-underline-offset` is not part of the [`text-decoration`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-decoration) shorthand.
 While an element can have multiple `text-decoration` lines, `text-underline-offset` only impacts underlining, and not other possible line decoration options such as `overline` or `line-through`.

-Now that I know the reason behind the naming, I hope I won't be as uncertain when using the `text-underline-offset` property.